 “He would have gone on, probably found the love of his life.
 Maybe, hopefully settled down.
 Had a family, an interesting career that he enjoyed like his siblings,” she said.
 “You want the best thing for your child and the sad thing is that was all robbed from him…and those years are missing.
 The clock stopped at 12 years old for us.”

-If you have any information about Johnny Gosch’s disappearance, please call West Des Moines Police at (515) 222-3320.
+If you have any information about Johnny Gosch’s disappearance, please call the West Des Moines Police Department at (515) 222-3320 or contact your local FBI office.

 With permission, I am posting here a recent e-mail received from Eugene Martin’s cousin, Vickie Martin.